To get the latest and most quality design resources!

 Especially in this time, tools allow you and your team to work together and faster even without being in the same office.

-Real-time Collaboration: Google Docs, Slack(set up different channels for different teams) and Mockplus iDoc (a design & handoff tool for designers and developers), Chanty (team chat and task management tool)
+Real-time Collaboration: Google Docs, Slack(set up different channels for different teams) and Mockplus (a design collaboration & handoff tool for designers, developers, product managers and teams), Chanty (team chat and task management tool)

 Specialized in humanizing User Experience.
 Enjoys and writes stories on Visual and UI/UX design.